awesomerank/awesomerank.github.io/lists/guipdutra/awesome-geek-podcasts.md

 * [StarTalk Radio](http://www.startalkradio.net/shows-archive/) - Program devoted to all things space and is hosted by renowned astrophysicist Neil deGrasse Tyson.
 * [Sword & Laser](http://swordandlaser.com/) - The Sword and Laser (S&L) is a science fiction and fantasy-themed book club, video show and podcast, started by Veronica Belmont and Tom Merritt.
 * [Start Here FM](http://dain.io/startherefm/) - An informative and up-to-date podcast on creating a business with Web Development.
+* [SYFY25 Origin Stories](http://www.syfy.com/syfywire/podcast-episodes/) - Adam Savage sits down with creators, thought-leaders, and celebrity fans to discuss the moments, people, and milestones that have changed the genre universe forever; a nostalgic celebration of all things science fiction.
 * [Syntax FM](https://syntax.fm/) - A Tasty Treats Podcast for Web Developers.
+* [Sysadministrivia](https://sysadministrivia.com/) - Linux, Lagers, and Late Nights.
 * [Syscast Podcast](http://podcast.sysca.st/) - Talking Linux, open source, web development and system administration (DevOps).
 * [Talking Code](http://www.talkingcode.com/) - Short expert interviews that help you _decode_ what developers are saying.
 * [Talking Kotlin](http://talkingkotlin.com/) - A bimonthly podcast on Kotlin and more hosted by Hadi Hariri.